School Education Department (Punjab, Pakistan)

-School Education Department is a department of Government of Punjab, Pakistan.
-The functions of the department are to perform legislation, policy formulation and planning of primary, middle, secondary and higher secondary education and maintain standards of education in these fields.
+The School Education Department is a division of the Government of Punjab, Pakistan, legislating, formulating policy, and planning for primary, middle, secondary and higher secondary education and maintain standards of education in these fields.

-Attached Departments

-Punjab Education Assessment System

-Punjab Education Assessment System (PEAS) assess student's learning outcomes and produces evidence on the key factors that impact learning.

 Autonomous Bodies

-Punjab Curriculum and Textbook Board
+Punjab Education Curriculum Training and Assessment Authority (PECTAA)

-Punjab Curriculum and Textbook Board was established in 1962 as West Pakistan Textbook Board.
-Its functions are curriculum development, implementation of educational policies of the Government, publication of textbooks and production of supplementary reading material relating to textbooks.

-Punjab Examination Commission

-Punjab Examination Commission is an autonomous to assess and examine students’ learning achievements particularly of grade 5 and 8.
+In 2025, the Punjab government formed a unified regulatory body, PACTA, by merging three institutions, the Punjab Examination Commission, the Punjab Curriculum and Textbook Board, and Quaid-e-Azam Academy of Educational Development.

-Punjab Education Foundation
+Punjab Education Foundation (PEF)

 The Punjab Education Foundation was established in 1991 as an autonomous statutory body to encourage and promote education in the private sector operating on non-profit basis.